jyhchen03/UnityARShooting/README.md

 # ARShootingUnity
-_Development in progress._ AR shooting game with cross-platform compatibility with PC and mobile devices
+_Development in progress._ AR game with cross-platform compatibility with PC and mobile devices

 ![goose_model](screenshots/goose_bullet.png)